BT 700 BIKEPACKING

 A trip through the vast gravel playground of the Haliburton Forest Reserve.

-A chance to forest bath in the Barnum Creek Nature Reserve.
+A chance to forest bathe in the Barnum Creek Nature Reserve.

 All the backcountry-style riding you can handle.